Auto Accident Lawyer in Santa Clarita

 Non-Economic Damages:

-Non-economic damages, often referred to as general damages, are less quantifiable but equally important.
+Non-economic damages, sometimes called general damages, cover real but less measurable losses.
 These may include:

 - Pain and Suffering:

-- Compensation for physical pain and emotional distress caused by the accident and subsequent injuries.
+- Compensation for physical pain and emotional distress caused by the accident and injuries.

 - Loss of Consortium: